Stay up-to date with TJEE News

-Resolution of the file should be no more than 300dpi and file must be legible
+The resolution of the file should be no more than 300dpi and the file must be legible

-Students can below check the steps to fill the application form of TJEE 2023 for reference purposes..
+Students can below check the steps to fill out the application form of TJEE 2024 for reference purposes..

 Step 1 - Registration:

 Candidates have to register using a valid and unique email D and mobile number.
-Candidates can only login if they are registered successfully.
-A login reference ID will be generated and has to be used by candidates to login and fill the application form.
+Candidates can only log in if they are registered successfully.
+A login reference ID will be generated and has to be used by candidates to log in and fill out the application form.

 Step 2 - Edit Profile:

-Candidates will have to login and fill personal details.
-They are also required to upload the scanned images of all the required documents as per the specifications mentioned by the conducting authorities.
+Candidates have to login and fill personal details.
+They are also required to upload scanned images of all the required documents as per the specifications mentioned by the conducting authorities.

 Step 3 - Fill TJEE Application Form:

-Candidates will have to fill the following details:
+Candidates will have to fill in the following details: